hyang-gi/pong/README.md

 - Along with initialising the paddle position in a method, pause() and reset() methods exist to aid the game play.
 - Collision detection: Logic to detect collision has been set up in collisionDetection(), a delay mechanism is used to make sure multiple collisions on the same paddle-ball pair isn't detected.
 - On collision, the ball bounces back with an increased speed to increase the intensity of the game
-- On missing the collision, the ball gets reset to the center and the speed decreases to basic
+- On missing the collision, the ball gets reset to the center and the speed decreases to basic level

 ### Scoring Criteria

 - To capture the two scoring mechanisms (Highscore and No. of Wins), local storage concepts are utilised: setItem() and getItem() methods are used for both.
-- There's a slight variation between them, for Highscore, the code is designed to look for existing value and display it and if it doesn't exist a default value is set.
+- There's a slight variation between them, for Highscore, the code is designed to look for existing value and display it and if it doesn't exist, a default value is set.
 - For number of wins, each time the browser is reloaded, the previous values are lost.
-However, the number of wins can be seen by resetting the game and playing again.
+However, the number of wins are retained and can be seen by resetting the game and playing again without page reload.